Cray-HPE/docs-csm/operations/network/management_network/mellanox/ntp.md

 > ...
 > It provides the protocol mechanisms to synchronize time in principle to precisions in the order of nanoseconds while preserving a non-ambiguous date
 > well into the next century.

+The Network Time Protocol (NTP) client is essential for syncing time on various clients in the system.
+This document shows how to view NTP status and configure NTP on a Mellanox switch.

 - [Enable NTP](#enable-ntp)
 - [Test the NTP server](#test-the-ntp-server)